Cannabis Education: Edibles

 Duration of experience: 3-6 hours

 Mode of Action: Cannabis edibles are mostly absorbed through your digestive tract, including your liver.
+When THC is consumed via an edible, your liver will convert it to 11-Hydroxy-THC, an active metabolite that will cross the blood brain barrier and bind to CB1 receptors inducing a long lasting experience.
 Most edibles take longer to onset, and also last longer.
 This will vary depending on the type of edible and your own body.

 Sublingual Application: Onset: Immediate - 20 minutes